 Travel bloggers are hurting right now.
 Since all this coronavirus stuff hit the news a few weeks ago and with the stock market tanking, traffic to our websites has all but dried up.
 Here’s why that should matter to you.
-Many travel bloggers like me are not hobbyist.
+Many travel bloggers like me are not hobbyists.
 Some of us are not going to make it through this.
 This is how we make a living.

 Traffic to our websites and social media heavily influence our ability to get hosted trips.
 If we are not receiving visitors to our sites, we have little to offer the tourism offices we partner with thus leaving them no reason to provide us with hosted trips.
 These trips allow us to keep bringing you good firsthand information about the destinations we visit.

 But most of these trips are not entirely free.
-Typically, we are paying for transportation to these destination, tips, and incidentals.
+Typically, we are paying for transportation to these destinations, tips, and incidentals.
 It is also, common for us to pay for our trips outright.

 Prepping for the “end of the world.”
 Kidding, of course.

-In addition to the costs we incur when travelling there are many fees associated with just keeping a website operating.
+In addition to the costs we incur when traveling there are many fees associated with just keeping a website operating.
 Most of us are not using free services.
 We pay hosting fees, domain registration, there are professional tools we pay for, and many of us have tech people on retainer to help with that aspect of the job.

 We pay for all this in a variety of ways but one of the most common ways we do this is through the links to products and services on our sites.
-These links provide us a small “commission.”
+These links provide us with a small “commission.”
 This allows us to pay the fees associated with our websites.

 So, here’s a list of some fantastic over 40 professional bloggers you should be reading.
 They are all members of my Facebook Group, Gen Xplorers.
 Because they support me, I wanted to give back to them.
 If you are a blogger and part of the group and I missed you, I’m sorry.
 DM me and I will add you to the list.